 You have the right to ask questions about anything that happens in therapy.
 I will discuss how and why I’ve decided to do what I’m doing.
 We can also look at alternatives that might work better for you.
-Feel free to ask to try something that you think helpful.
+Feel free to ask to try something that you think may be helpful.
 Talk to me about any concerns that you may have.
-You can also request I refer you to someone else if you decide that I’m not the right therapist for you.
+If you decide that I’m not the right therapist for you, you can request a referral to someone else.
 You are free to leave therapy at any time.

 Confidentiality of all communications between a client and therapist is protected by law and the ethics of College of Registered Psychotherapists of Ontario (CRPO).
 I can only release information about our work to others, or even that you are in therapy with me, with your written permission.

 There are some situations when I am legally obligated to break confidentiality in order to protect others from harm.
 Where I have a duty to report to Family and Children’s Service and/or the police include:

 - Abuse to themselves or to another (physical, sexual, emotional) where the young person is under 16 years of age;